 Is it possible to buy the best lenses for Sony A6500 even if you don’t have a large budget?
 Definitely.
 If you are looking to get the best bang for your buck, then might as well check the Sony 16-50mm f3.5-5.6 OSS lens.

-This zoom lens is priced a little under $120.
+This zoom lens is a good investment.
 It comes with built-in image stabilization, ED glass, plus a smooth performance whether you are zooming in or zooming out.

 It also allows you to have a handy lens that you can rely on when you are taking photos outside.
-It means that you can get a wide-angle lens and a portrait lens in one.
+It means that you can get a wide-angle lens and a portrait lens (check out the best Sony portrait lenses) in one.

 However, because it doesn’t have a wide aperture, you can only use it when there is enough sunlight.